Richard Henderson (jurist): Later life

 In 1778, Henderson briefly returned to the bench but resigned a short time later to pursue more land deals.
-In 1779–80 he headed another group of settlers into the Cumberland Valley in Tennessee and founded a settlement Fort Nashborough (present-day Nashville) in the French Lick area.
+In 1779–80, he headed another group of settlers into the Cumberland Valley in Tennessee and founded the settlement Fort Nashborough (present-day Nashville) in the French Lick area.

 In 1779, Judge Henderson was appointed one of six commissioners to run the line between Virginia and North Carolina into Powell's valley.
-He served as a captain (1779-1781) in the Granville County Regiment of the Hillsborough District Brigade in the North Carolina militia in the Revolutionary War.
+He served as a captain (1779–1781) in the Granville County Regiment of the Hillsborough District Brigade in the North Carolina militia in the Revolutionary War.

-He represented Granville County, North Carolina he made the transivenia colony House of Commons of the North Carolina General Assembly in 1781.
-He was elected by the legislators to be one of the Councilors of State in 1782-83.
+He represented Granville County, North Carolina, in the House of Commons of the North Carolina General Assembly in 1781.
+He was elected by the legislators to be one of the Councilors of State in 1782–83.

 Death and legacy

-He died at the age of 49 on January 30, 1785.
-He was buried on his farm near Williamsboro, North Carolina on Nutbush Creek.
+Henderson died at the age of 49 on January 30, 1785.
+He was buried on his farm near Williamsboro, North Carolina, on Nutbush Creek.

 One of his sons, Leonard Henderson, was a Chief Justice of the North Carolina Supreme Court (1829–1833).
-Henderson, North Carolina was named for him.
-The other son, Archibald Henderson, was a legislator representing Rowan County, North Carolina.
+Henderson, North Carolina, was named after him.
+Richard's other son, Archibald Henderson, was a legislator representing Rowan County, North Carolina.

 In Henderson's western Kentucky land grant on the Ohio, in an area named Red Banks, an early settlement became the town of Henderson, his namesake, in 1797.
-Later, Henderson County, Kentucky (seat Henderson) also named for him, subsumed the land grant.
+Later, Henderson County, Kentucky, (seat Henderson) also named for him, subsumed the land grant.

-During the Treaty of Sycamore Shoals, Dragging Canoe, son of the Cherokee chief Attacullaculla, made a speech condemning the sale of Cherokee land and broke from the general Cherokee tribal government to form the sub-tribe known as the Chickamauga.
-This group went on to become the chief protagonists in the later Cherokee-American wars resulting from the settlement attempts.

 Ashland plantation house, Henderson's childhood home in North Carolina, was listed on the National Register of Historic Places in 1973.